By Mark Piatt

 White sage is a very special and sacred herb to the indigenous people of North America.

-When using white sage in your rituals, please keep this in mind and treat it with great respect.
+When using sage in your rituals, please keep this in mind and treat it with great respect.

 This special herb is threatened by encroaching development, smugglers, drought, and wildfire.